D&D: Running One-Shot Adventures is the Best and Here’s Why

-Same goes for DMs.
-You can pull out the stops and try things like throwing a higher level monster at a 4th level party to see what happens.
-Or setting up a punishing encounter that involves a rising tide of lava and the only way to escape is on flying ostrich.
+The same goes for DMs.
+You can pull out the stops and try things like throwing a higher-level monster at a 4th-level party to see what happens.
+Or setting up a punishing encounter that involves a rising tide of lava and the only way to escape is on a flying ostrich.

 Get to the Fun Toys

 You can even throw in something like the Deck of Many Things, and watch what happens.
 In fact, a one-shot adventure is a great time to play with the weirder, more powerful magic items in the DMG/on D&D Beyond.
 People will tell you never to use a Deck of Many Things because it’ll ruin your campaign.
 Can’t ruin it if it’s over by the end of the night though.

 And here’s the best thing.
 That can lead to a lot of fun, even when the game you’re playing isn’t over at the end of the night.
 There’s a lot to be gained from taking risks and changing the consequences.
 Sure, maybe your Fighter made a bargain with a fiend for power, and now you’re being pursued by devilish assassins–but that’s the sort of thing we want at our tables, right?